False Blood Pressure Readings – What to Watch Out For

 When dealing with personal health issues, establishing your own goals runs against the grain for for many people.
 It’s easier to just listen to ‘the establishment’ and do what they say.

-The standard approach for reading high blood pressure (on a visit to your GP) could result is a false diagnoses of high blood pressure and as a consequence be put on medications - when in fact your BP in a more relaxed situation is OK.
+The standard approach for reading high blood pressure (on a visit to your GP) could result in false blood pressure readings.
+By this, I mean readings that show your blood pressure to be much higher than it is usually.
+(You can read more here on the ins and outs of blood pressure readings.)
+This can result in a false diagnosis of high blood pressure.
+As a consequence you could then be put on medications, when in fact your blood pressure in a more relaxed situation is OK.

-If you contemplate all the bad side effects linked with hypertension medications, bringing down your BP via a healthy lifestyle changes may not seem that crazy after all.
+If you contemplate all the bad side effects linked with hypertension medications, bringing down your blood pressure via healthy lifestyle changes may not seem that crazy after all.

-Also don’t forget that BP changes.
-Approach BP readings in terms of ranges, not fixed numbers.
+Above all, don’t forget that blood pressure changes.
+Approach blood pressure readings in terms of ranges, not fixed numbers.